Roma-V/FullStackOpen/README.md

 - a from to add a new book.

 A user can login in order to gain capability to edit author data and add new books.\
 When a new book is added the client is notified via its subscribtion to the event.
+Thus the state is updated even in case of a remote change bt another user.